Skip to main content

 Operation

-Scrolls: video waveforms Scrolls: CV outputs
+Scrolls: video waveforms Scrolls: LFO outputs

 Speed

 Choose from three ranges of motion speeds.
-The toggle switch selects one of three modes, from left to right: Motion Disabled, Slow Range, and Fast Range.
+The top toggle switch selects one of three modes, from left to right: Motion Disabled, Slow Range, and Fast Range.

 Scrolls: Speed range